Hardware & Portability: Build Quality on the Go

-IDK whats up with the team at AKAI but im ’m loving it.
+IDK what's up with the team at AKAI, but I’m loving it.
 After investigating a pretty sus looking eBay post delivered to the MPC groups, I'm pretty certain that this upcomming Akai release is real.

 *(update this has just been released today)